heymumford/Samstraumr/README.md

 *Resilience:* Systems that can recover from failures, optimize resource use, and adapt to new conditions, all while maintaining coherence and stability.

 Explore examples and see how Samstraumr can bring flexibility and adaptability to your software.
-Build code that breathes, allowing it to grow and evolve—without endless meetings and the usual headaches.
+Build code that grows and evolves—without endless meetings and headaches.